abdalrahmanattya/nodejs-application-migration/SOLUTION.md

 	- [Deploy](#Deploy)
 - [Time Log & Followed Processes](#Time-Log-&-Followed-Processes)
 ## Overview
-The solution of the assignment is divided between the deliverables in gitub and the presentation.
+The solution of the assignment is divided between the deliverables in github and the presentation.
 The deliverables in github will include less detailed information about why I have taken a certain decision or chosen a service/tool/design over another.
 Instead, this information will be kept for the presentation.

 ## Client Requirements